Israel strikes Gaza church, killing 3 and wounding priest who was close to late pope

 "We were struck in the church while all the people there were elders, innocent people and children," said Shady Abu Dawood, whose mother was wounded by shrapnel to her head.
 "We love peace and call for it, and this is a brutal, unjustified action by the Israeli occupation."

-The Israeli military said it was investigating.
-It said it "makes every feasible effort to mitigate harm to civilians and civilian structures, including religious sites, and regrets any damage caused to them."
+The Israeli military said an initial assessment indicated that "fragments from a shell fired during operational activity in the area hit the church mistakenly."
+It said it was still investigating.

-In a rare move, the Israeli Foreign Ministry posted an apology on social media.
-"Israel expresses deep sorrow over the damage to the Holy Family Church in Gaza City and over any civilian casualty," it said.
+The military said it only strikes militant targets, "makes every feasible effort to mitigate harm to civilians and religious structures, and regrets any unintentional damage caused to them."

 Israel has repeatedly struck schools, shelters, hospitals and other civilian buildings, accusing Hamas militants of sheltering inside and blaming them for civilian deaths.
 Palestinians say nowhere has felt safe since Israel launched its offensive in response to Hamas' Oct.
 7, 2023, attack.